raf13lol/RDModifications/README.md

 - DoctorMode -> Removes the `Rhythm` from `Rhythm Doctor` (destroys the rhythm engine)
 - EditorPatches -> Some patches to extend editor features or to improve editor [(see the section for more info)](#editorpatches)
 - ExtraLevelEndDetails -> Provides extra details at the end of a level, e.g. previous best
+- ForceGameSpeed -> Forces the game speed to a certain value (may cause a few issues due to how forceful it is)
+- LevelPRStatus -> Colors the syringe body of a custom level depending on the peer-review status of it on Rhythm Café
 - PretendFOnMistake -> Allows for flashing a fake rank screen and a sound to play on each miss, with being able to choose the Rank shown/said
 - WindowTransparency (WINDOWS ONLY) -> Allows for setting how transparent the game window is
 - ZeroOffsetSign -> Makes the Numerical Hit Judgement sign colored based on the hit's ""zero-offsetness""